Ahmedsulaimon/Auto-PR-Review-Assistant/README.md

 **Conclusion:** FastAPI is ideal for webhook-heavy, async-capable APIs like this one.
 Flask remains an option for simpler or familiar workflows, but FastAPI provides a more robust and scalable backbone for our use case.

+## Why GitHub GraphQL API over REST API

+### Efficiency & Flexibility

+- With GraphQL you can fetch exactly the fields you need in one round‑trip (e.g., pull‑request title, diff, author, files changed, review comments) rather than juggling multiple REST endpoints.
+- If tomorrow you need additional metadata (say a check‑run status, CI details, or labels) you can add it to your query without changing URLs or client logic.

+### Performance & Rate‑Limit Benefits

+- GitHub’s GraphQL API gives you a higher rate‑limit quota (measured in points) compared to REST, and batching multiple REST calls into one GraphQL query usually consumes fewer points.
+- Fewer network hops means lower latency and less complexity in orchestrating parallel calls.

+### Strong Typing & Discoverability

+- The GraphQL schema is strongly typed: your IDE can autocomplete available fields, and you get immediate feedback when a field doesn’t exist.
+- This makes it easier to evolve your data models and client code in lock‑step.

+### Uniform Tooling with Octokit

+- Octokit (the official GitHub SDK) offers built‑in GraphQL client support in multiple languages, so you can still leverage its authentication helpers, pagination utilities, and error handling—just pointing it at a GraphQL endpoint instead of REST.

 ### Why CLI Dashboard First Instead of React + Tailwind?

 | Factor                     | CLI (Typer)                    | React + Tailwind Frontend              |